National order: Canadian Coast Guard's Renewed Guidance, Direction and Continued Posture amid the COVID-19 Pandemic Including Mandatory Rapid Testing

-This national order supersedes the national order signed on December 23, 2021 and is added to the guidance developed by the Canadian Coast Guard, Fisheries and Oceans Canada (DFO), central agencies or public health authorities relating to the COVID-19 pandemic and emphasizes Coast Guard’s commitment to the safety and security of its personnel, both seagoing and shore-based.
+This national order supersedes the national order signed on April 1, 2022 and is added to the guidance developed by the Canadian Coast Guard (CCG), Fisheries and Oceans Canada (DFO), central agencies or public health authorities relating to the COVID 19 pandemic and emphasizes CCG's commitment to the safety and security of its personnel, both seagoing and shore based.

-I would also like to take this opportunity to express my continued appreciation for Canadian Coast Guard personnel’s dedication and professionalism during this trying situation.
+I would also like to take this opportunity to express my continued appreciation for CCG personnel's dedication and professionalism during this trying situation.
 Your dedication in ensuring that the agency continues to provide its valuable services to Canadians is truly commendable.

 The federal public service continues to be guided by the advice of the Public Health Agency of Canada and Health Canada's Public Service Occupational Health Program.

-Mandatory rapid testing for designated staff was introduced as the number of cases associated with the COVID-19 Omicron variant of concern were increasing rapidly in Canada.
-Coast Guard is further adapting it rapid testing requirements to balance present risk with sustaining the successful delivery of programs and services to Canadians.
+Mandatory rapid testing for designated staff was introduced as the number of cases associated with the COVID‑19 Omicron variant of concern were increasing rapidly in Canada.
+CCG is further adapting its rapid testing requirements to balance present risk with sustaining the successful delivery of programs and services to Canadians.

-As always, our most important priority remains the protection of the health, safety, and welfare of all Canadian Coast Guard personnel.
-We continue to successfully deliver the agency’s and partners’ programs throughout the COVID-19 pandemic through new and innovative ways of delivering services to Canadians while simultaneously protecting the health and safety of Canadian Coast Guard personnel and those with whom they come into contact.
+As always, our most important priority remains the protection of the health, safety, and welfare of all CCG personnel.
+We continue to successfully deliver the agency's and partners' programs throughout the COVID‑19 pandemic through new and innovative ways of delivering services to Canadians while simultaneously protecting the health and safety of CCG personnel and those with whom they come into contact.

-In the event that the continued or new impacts of the pandemic necessitate the prioritization of Canadian Coast Guard missions, my operational priorities remain as follows:
+In the event that the continued or new impacts of the pandemic necessitate the prioritization of CCG missions, my operational priorities remain as follows: